 What is your Digital Footprint?
 What trails are you leaving online?
 Have you Googled yourself lately?
-Or checked other search engines like Pipl?
+Or checked other search engines like Pipl and FamilyTreeNow?
 What is public about you on Facebook?
 Things you share online are permanent, just like a tattoo!

 What does your Digital Tattoo look like?